-A contingency plan is an important element to include in your settlement plan.
-It is a back-up plan to show what the sponsoring group will do if the original settlement plan does not work out, i.e. if the refugee(s) are not able to live with the person who had provided the housing in-kind.
-How would the sponsoring group raise additional funds?
+A contingency plan is an important element to include in your Settlement Plan.
+It is a back-up plan to show what the sponsoring group will do if the original settlement plan does not work out, (for example, if the newcomers are unable to live with the person who provided in-kind housing).

 The refugees overseas said they can contribute some money if we can sponsor them.
 Can I accept this?

-What do I need to keep in mind when completing the sponsorship undertaking forms?
+What do I need to keep in mind when completing the application forms?

-Before starting to fill the forms, carefully read the guide to completing the application forms.
+Before starting to fill out the forms, carefully read the Guide to completing the application forms.

-- Identify one representative of your group and make sure to include correct contact information.
+- Identify one representative of your group and make sure to include correct contact information for all group members.

-- Provide as much detail as possible in the settlement plan forms.
+- Provide as much detail as possible in the Settlement Plan.

-- Make sure that each member who contributes financially has completed and signed his/her own Financial Profile form and Sponsor Assessment form.
+- Make sure that each member who contributes financially from their income has completed and signed his/her own Financial Profile Form.

-- Make sure to attach all required documents, including a copy of the document that proves that the refugee applicant has a refugee status that is officially recognized by the government (country of asylum) or the UNHCR (e.g. Refugee Status Certificate also called ‘mandate letter’).
+- Make sure to attach all required documents, including a copy of the document that proves that the refugee applicant has refugee status, i.e. a refugee status document.

-- Be sure to explain the in-kind donations, especially an offer of free accommodation.
+- Be sure to explain the in-kind donations, especially accommodation, in much detail as possible.

 I would like to sponsor my aunt, but she is very ill.
 Will she be refused at the medical screening?

-A refugee can be refused on medical grounds only if the person has a condition that would present a danger to the Canadian public health or safety.
+A refugee can be refused on medical grounds only if the person has a condition that would be a danger to Canadian public health or public safety.
 Refugees cannot be refused on the basis that they would be a burden on the Canadian health system.

 My application was approved at the ROC-O. What will happen now?

-I have submitted my sponsorship undertaking.
+I have submitted my sponsorship application.
 How long will it take until the refugees arrive?

 It can take anywhere from a few months to several years from the time the application is received at the visa office until the refugees arrive, depending on the visa office and the complexity of the case.
 Current processing times for privately sponsored refugees are posted on the IRCC website.